Financial-Times/dotcom-page-kit/readme.md

 2. [Node.js](https://nodejs.org/en/) (version 8 or higher is required)
 3. [npm](http://npmjs.com/)

 Please note that Anvil has only been tested in Mac and Linux environments.
-If you are on a Mac you may find it easiest to install the [Command Line Tools](https://developer.apple.com/download/more/) package which includes Git and Make.
+If you are on a Mac you may find it easiest to install the [Command Line Tools](https://developer.apple.com/download/more/) package which includes Git.

 ### Project setup